SAP Articles

 Gathering Requirements

-If you’re planning a move to clean core, theory only gets you so far.
-Here’s what I’ve seen actually work on real projects—not in perfect conditions, but with all the usual internal friction, shifting priorities, and tight budgets.
+If you’re planning a move to the SAP clean core, theory only gets you so far.
+Here’s what I’ve seen actually work on real projects, not in perfect conditions, but with all the usual internal friction, shifting priorities, and tight budgets.

 1. Set a realistic timeline.

-Clean core isn’t a quick win.
-You’ll spend more time upfront rethinking processes and managing change.
-But that time pays off—fewer upgrade delays, lower support costs, better system performance.
+SAP Clean core should not be treated as a quick win.
+You’ll need to spend more time upfront rethinking processes and managing change.
+But that time pays off, fewer upgrade delays, lower support costs, better system performance.
 Just don’t expect instant results.

 2. Start with business leads, not IT.